 - Copy of Public Liability Insurance (if applicable)

 - Basic financial information held by the group (if any)

 Will I be expected to show value for money?

-If your application involves paying for goods/services, you will be expected to show how you have secured the best value option and given consideration to Community Wealth Building (see link on p4 for further info).
-Any relevant quotes, invoice and receipts must be submitted with your application.
+If your application involves paying for goods/services, you will be expected to show how you have secured the best value option and given consideration to Community Wealth Building.
+Any relevant quotes and breakdowns must be submitted with your application.
 Invoices and receipts for purchases made with funds must be kept for inspection if requested.

 How will my application be assessed?